Neonatal Abstinence Syndrome

-- Your baby is fussy or cries for long periods, and he cannot be comforted.
+- Your baby is fussy or cries for long periods, and he or she cannot be comforted.

-- Your baby breastfeeds less often or drinks less formula than usual, or he has feeding problems.
+- Your baby breastfeeds less often or drinks less formula than usual or has feeding problems.

 - You have questions or concerns about your baby's condition or care.

 Care AgreementYou have the right to help plan your baby's care.
 Learn about your baby's health condition and how it may be treated.
 Discuss treatment options with your baby's healthcare providers to decide what care you want for your baby.
 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.

 © Copyright IBM Corporation 2022 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or IBM Watson Health